How To Lose Belly Fat: 6 Key Secrets

 While putting on weight has negative effects on the health, abdominal weight gain (visceral fat) is particularly hazardous to health.
 Since visceral fat is buried deep in the abdomen, it may seem like a difficult target for spot reduction.
 But this fat is actually quite sensitive to exercise and calorie reduction.

-However, if you exercise and eat right, but you still have a belly fat.
-Here are several surprising reasons why – and how to fix it.
+But what if you exercise and eat right, but you still have a belly fat?
+Here are several surprising reasons why – and how to fix the problems.

-The study published in the American Journal of Clinical Nutrition4 showed that a calorie-controlled diet rich in whole grains trimmed extra fat from the waistline of obese people.
+The study published in the American Journal of Clinical Nutrition4 showed that a calorie-controlled diet rich in whole grains helped reduce excess fat around the waistline in overweight people.

-Study participants who ate all whole grains (in addition to five servings of fruits and vegetables, three servings of low-fat dairy, and two servings of lean meat, fish, or poultry) lost more weight from the abdominal area than another group that ate the same diet, but with all refined grains.
+Study participants who ate all whole grains in addition to healthy diet rich in vegetables, fruits, low-fat dairy, fish, and lean meat, lost more weight from the abdominal area than another group that ate the same diet, but with all refined grains.

 Eating a diet rich in whole grains while reducing refined carbohydrates changes the glucose and insulin response7 and makes it easier to mobilize fat stores.

 When you eat refined foods like white bread, it triggers a series of events, starting with elevated blood sugar levels followed by an increased insulin response, which can cause fat to be deposited more readily.
-But eating a diet rich in whole grains (which also tend to be higher in fiber) helps improve insulin sensitivity.
-This, in turn helps the body more efficiently use blood glucose, lowers blood glucose levels, and reduces fat deposition.
+But eating whole grains rich in dietary fiber helps improve insulin sensitivity.
+This, in turn helps the body more efficiently utilize blood glucose, lowers blood glucose levels, and reduces fat deposition.

 2 Monounsaturated fats